 - A snapshot of the performance of your active funds, campaigns, and appeals.

 - Trends in your donor growth vs. churn over time.

 - The progress of your outstanding pledges.

-To get to the Performance Dashboard, click Reports > Performance Dashboard.
+To get to the Performance Dashboard, click Reports > Performance Dashboard from the main menu.

-Many of the graphs enable you to drill down to see campaigns, funds, and appeals for individual donations.
-Play around with the interface to discover how much information we've made accessible.
+Many graphs enable you to drill down to see campaigns, funds, and appeals for individual donations.
+Play around with the interface to discover how much information is accessible.

 Note: The CRM Performance Dashboard is restricted to users with the "Salsa CRM Admin" role or users that have roles assigned with the "All Permissions" and "All-Level Access" options checked.
-To add access to other roles, Salsa CRM Admins can navigate to the role configuration screen under Manage > Roles and check the Performance Dashboard permission for a selected role.
-Once permission has been granted, the Performance Dashboard link will be available under Reports.
-Users with access to the Performance Dashboard will have the ability to view and export all tabs.
+Salsa CRM Admins can navigate to the role configuration screen under Manage > Roles and check the Performance Dashboard permission for a selected role.
+Once you grant permission, the Performance Dashboard link is available under Reports.
+Users with access to the Performance Dashboard can view and export all tabs.

 Filter Your Results

-The Performance Dashboard enables you to filter your results so you can get a more granular view of your data.
+The Performance Dashboard enables you to filter your results to get a more granular view of your data.
 Filters include the following: Year, Fund, Campaign, Appeal, Donor Type, Groups.
 You can narrow down your results using Filters and/or individual groups.
 Filters use AND logic.
 Individual groups use OR logic.